srivatsa-FuLab/simple_modularControl_v1.02/README.md

 <pre>
 * mcScope.m		`This is the main function that runs the package`

+* mcUserInput.m		`All the instruments and devices are defined here`

 * @mcgScope
 	*       mcgScope.m			Wrapper __[Do not modify!]__
 	*       ScopeConfig.m			The GUI elements are defined here (Galvo scan, Piezo scan, optimize, etc.)